A Doll's House, Kimberly Akimbo, and much more as Arts Club Theatre Company announces 2025–26 season

 THE ARTS CLUB Theatre Company has just announced its 2025–26 season.
 Look for Canadian premieres and engaging dramas at the Stanley Industrial Alliance Stage, the Granville Island Stage, and the Newmont Stage at the BMO Theatre Centre, plus a three-show tour.
 Subscriptions are available now, and single tickets go on sale in June 2025.

-In the announcement last night, artistic director Ashlie Corcoran also announced the company would bring back a renewed subscription series at the intimate Newmont Stage.
+In the announcement last night, artistic director Ashlie Corcoran also shared that the company would bring back a renewed subscription series at the intimate Newmont Stage.

 The 2025–26 season will kick off in September at the Arts Club’s flagship venue, the Stanley Industrial Alliance Stage, with a Canadian premiere: Amy Herzog’s critically acclaimed new version of the classic drama A Doll’s House, September 4 to October 5.
 It will be followed by a holiday heart-melter, the Broadway musical Disney FROZEN.
 Jeffrey Hatcher’s new twist on the revenge thriller Dial M for Murder will bring suspense in February.
 Rounding out the powerhouse series is Kimberly Akimbo, the Tony Award–winning musical about growing up and growing old, will arrive in the spring, followed by the smash-hit Canadian musical based on a true story, Come From Away.